Pin-Wei/Age-pred-server/README.md

 The list of participants and their associated email addresses is stored in CSV format under the `subj_csv_files` directory and uploaded to the external API using the `upload_subj_csv.py` script.

-- Note: The experimental data stored under the `data` folder is not publicly available.
+- Note 1: The experimental data stored under the `data` folder is not publicly available.
+- Note 2: The `.env` file is not publicly available due to security concerns.
+Anyone taking over this project should copy it from the original server.

 # Setup:
 - Create a conda environment with necessary packages installed using `conda env create -f environment.yml` (if failed, try `bash prepare_env.sh`).